 Work on improving your health and your body composition

-I wrote about this topic a while back here on Fight Camp Conditioning: a pause from jiu jitsu training doesn’t mean you have to pause from training to improve your body in a general sense.
+I wrote about this topic a while back here on Get Physical: a pause from jiu jitsu training doesn’t mean you have to pause from training to improve your body in a general sense.
 More importantly, bolstering your health is the best insurance policy for both your training life and real life.

 The fact is, jiu jitsu is a weight class sport and if you’re not optimizing your weight (body fat percentage for one thing), you’re only hurting yourself.
 Now more than ever, it’s extremely important to hedge your bets and maintain the best health standards you possibly can: start by improving your diet and managing your sleep schedule more optimally.